Fleeing Russia, we sailed 24,000 km, unsupported and without the right to land.

 We've done a number of anticruises since the big run-for-our-lives-from-Russia; it's why we know that love conquers all, and that there is nothing more important than our freedom and dreams.

 Cruising means: expectations met, no surprises, minimal effort, giving in, giving up, taking the easy way out.

 As an activity (a truly misused word, in this case), cruising is pretty much letting someone else pilot the ship.
 Cruising's modus operandi is to remain firmly anchored in the zone of maximum comfort, total safety and minimal effort: zero risk.

 Anticruising is the opposite: forward motion with little or no stopping.
-In other words, anticruising IS sailing.
+In other words, anticruising is full-on living without boundaries.
 It's not about getting to a destination, or even having one, but about the journey.